martincostello/openapi-extensions/README.md

   - OpenAPI schemas and their properties.
 - Adding application URLs to the OpenAPI document.
 - Adding OpenAPI schema documentation from XML comments.
+- Adding an HTTP endpoint to get OpenAPI documents as YAML.

 The library is also designed to be compatible with support for [native AoT][aspnetcore-native-aot] in ASP.NET Core 9.